Henderson returns to Ireland squad

 Uncapped Munster loose-head prop Jeremy Loughman has also been called up to the squad for the first time as additional cover following the ankle injury which has ruled out Andrew Porter from the remainder of the tournament.

-Henderson, 30, missed Ireland's opening Six Nations win over Wales because of an ankle injury and came off the bench in the defeat by France in Paris before being ruled out of the Italy contest by his positive Covid-19 test.
+Henderson missed Ireland's opening Six Nations win over Wales because of an ankle injury and came off the bench in the defeat by France in Paris before being ruled out of the Italy contest by his positive Covid-19 test.

 Ireland squad